Deeksha-Sharma-906/Email_Automation_App/README.md

 # Python_Mails
-A fully automated email scheduling system built using Python for timed, personalized, and attachment-enabled communication
+A fully automated email scheduling system built using Python for timed communication that sends scheduled, personalized emails with attachments using Gmail SMTP.